camunda/camunda-docs-manual/content/introduction/supported-environments.md

 ---

-Run the Camunda BPM platform in every Java-runnable environment.
-Camunda BPM is supported with our QA infrastructure in the following environments.
+Run the Camunda Platform in every Java-runnable environment.
+Camunda Platform is supported with our QA infrastructure in the following environments.
 Here you can find more information about our [enterprise support](http://camunda.com/bpm/enterprise/).

 {{< note title="Supported Environments" class="info" >}}
-  Please note that the environments listed in this section depend on the version of the Camunda BPM platform.
-Please select the corresponding version of this documentation to see the environment that fits to your version of the Camunda BPM platform. e.g., [supported environments for version 7.3](http://docs.camunda.org/7.3/guides/user-guide/#introduction-supported-environments)
+  Please note that the environments listed in this section depend on the version of the Camunda Platform.
+Please select the corresponding version of this documentation to see the environment that fits to your version of the Camunda Platform. e.g., [supported environments for version 7.3](http://docs.camunda.org/7.3/guides/user-guide/#introduction-supported-environments)
 {{< /note >}}